Configuring Screenless Devices for Schools

 • One long vibration = stop and listen

 Teach these signals explicitly during an induction period.
-Three weeks is usually enough to establish habits if teachers use the same patterns consistently.
+Three weeks is usually enough to build the habit if teachers use the same patterns every time.

 Keep the device role narrow.
-It should support task flow, not become a reward mechanism or a novelty item.
+It should support task flow, not turn into a reward or a novelty item.

 Monitor usage and adjust quickly